Flexible Imputation of Incomplete Network Data: Method

 \subsubsection{Extract information explained by $X$}

-For notational simplicity, we write $f_{ij} = f(X_i, \xi_i, X_j, \xi_j)$.
 As discussed previously, when individual covariates $X$ are available, it is appropriate to first extract the component that can be explained by $X$.
 Consider the decomposition:

 where $\Pi_{ij}$ represents the part of the graphon that can be explained by the observed covariates, and $\Pi_{ij}^{\bot}$ captures the residual component of the graphon that cannot be explained solely by the observed covariates.
-Note that the observed link $A_{ij}$ can then be written as $A_{ij} = \Pi_{ij} + (\Pi_{ij}^{\bot} + \epsilon_{ij})$, and the composite error term satisfies $\mb{E}(\Pi_{ij}^{\bot} + \epsilon_{ij}\mid X_i, X_j) = 0$, which implies that dyadic nonparametric regression of $A_{ij}$ on $(X_i, X_j)$ consistently estimates $\Pi_{ij}$. \citet{graham2021minimax} derive the pointwise and uniform minimax risks for estimating such conditional expectations and show that the Nadaraya-Watson (NW) estimator attains the optimal convergence rate when using higher-order kernels\footnote{ In practice, however, we implement local polynomial regression rather than higher-order kernels, as it is the standard approach in local regression. }.
-In addition, dyadic nonparametric regression can be implemented using observed subset of adjacency matrix, and since the covariates $X$ are observed for every individual in the network, the nonparametric estimator $\hat{\Pi}_{ij}$ can be computed even when both $i$ and $j$ are unsampled.
-The implementation details are discussed in the Appendix.
+Note that the observed link $A_{ij}$ can then be written as $A_{ij} = \Pi_{ij} + (\Pi_{ij}^{\bot} + \epsilon_{ij})$, and the composite error term satisfies $\mb{E}(\Pi_{ij}^{\bot} + \epsilon_{ij}\mid X_i, X_j) = 0$, which implies that dyadic nonparametric regression of $A_{ij}$ on $(X_i, X_j)$ consistently estimates $\Pi_{ij}$. \citet{graham2021minimax} derive the pointwise and uniform minimax risks for estimating such conditional expectations and show that the Nadaraya-Watson (NW) estimator attains the optimal convergence rate\footnote{ In practice, we implement local linear regression rather than using NW estimator.
+We discuss this in Appendix~\ref{appendix:extra_dyadic}. }.
+We implement the dyadic nonparametric regression using the observed subset of the adjacency matrix.
+Since the covariates $X$ are also observed for unsampled individuals, the nonparametric estimator can then be evaluated directly for missing links, that is, the estimator $\hat{\Pi}_{ij}$ can be computed even when both $i$ and $j$ are unsampled.
+The implementation details are discussed in Appendix~\ref{appendix:extra_dyadic}.

 In the next two steps, we focus on estimating this residual component ${\Pi}^{\bot}$ using pseudo-distance and two-way fixed-effect imputation procedure described below.